pygod-team/pygod/README.rst

 .. [#Cai2021Structural] Cai, L., Chen, Z., Luo, C., Gui, J., Ni, J., Li, D. and Chen, H., 2021, October.
 Structural temporal graph neural networks for anomaly detection in dynamic graphs.
 In Proceedings of the 30th ACM International Conference on Information & Knowledge Management (CIKM).

 .. [#Perini2020Quantifying] Perini, L., Vercruyssen, V., Davis, J. Quantifying the confidence of anomaly detectors in their example-wise predictions.
 In *Joint European Conference on Machine Learning and Knowledge Discovery in Databases (ECML-PKDD)*, 2020.

-.. [#Sakurada2014Anomaly] Sakurada, M. and Yairi, T., 2014, December.
-Anomaly detection using autoencoders with nonlinear dimensionality reduction.
-In Proceedings of the MLSDA 2014 2nd workshop on machine learning for sensory data analysis.

 .. [#Xu2007Scan] Xu, X., Yuruk, N., Feng, Z. and Schweiger, T.A., 2007, August.
 Scan: a structural clustering algorithm for networks.
 In Proceedings of the 13th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (KDD).